 - Foam: Uses foam to suffocate the fire.
 Works well for classes A and B (excluding gaseous fires).

 - Clean Agent: Uses gas, usually halon, to reduce oxygen levels from the fire.
 Environmentally friendly and leaves no residue, making it work with class B and C fires.

 PASS Fire Safety Tip

-If you’re caught in an emergency and aren’t familiar with how to use a fire extinguisher, just remember PASS:
+If you’re caught in an emergency and you aren’t familiar with how to use a fire extinguisher, just remember the acronym PASS:

 - Pull the pin.

 - Aim the fire extinguisher at the base of the fire.

 - Squeeze the fire extinguisher handle.

 - Sweep the nozzle from side to side while pointing at the fire’s base.

 How do fire extinguishers work?